Two Weeks in Vietnam: A Relaxed Itinerary for First Time Visitors

 Use the search box below to find your accommodation in Hanoi:

-Things to know before your first trip to Vietnam
+Some travel tips for your first trip to Vietnam

 Vietnam’s local currency is the Vietnamese Dong.
 ATM’s are available everywhere in the big cities and in most towns, except in remote or rural areas.